Kinto/kinto/docs/tutorial.rst

         }
     }

-Or we can ask the list of changes from the last time we've synced our local store, filtering on the ``_since`` attribute with the value of the last collection ETag:
+Or we can ask the list of changes that occured since we have fetched the collection, filtering on the ``_since`` attribute with the value of the last collection ETag:

 .. code-block:: http